2014 Asia Road Racing Championship

 The 2014 FIM Asia Road Racing Championship was the 19th season of the Asia Road Racing Championship.
 The Season started on 20 April at Sepang International Circuit in Malaysia and ended on 14 December at Lusail International Circuit in Qatar.

 In the Supersport 600cc class, Zaqhwan Zaidi won the title after beating closest rival Yuki Ito by just one point.

 While in the Underbone 130cc Gupita Kresna won the title beating closest rival Taiga Hada.

 Khairul Idham Pawi won the Asian Dream Cup title after beating closest rival Aditya Pangestu.

+This season marked the final season of Japanese veteran rider and one time ARRC champion Katsuaki Fujiwara as he retired at the end of the season after 4 years racing in the series.